TwinFeats/Escape-Room-v2-Master/README.md

 shuts down when the case is closed

 <h2>Software Design</h2>
-Since each panel has its own Arduino Nano to control its operations, each panel also has its own software project.
+Since each panel has its own Arduino Nano to control its operations, each panel also has its own software project (siblings to this Github project).
 Those projects are:

 <ul>
   <li>Escape Room v2 Master</li>